 Bushtits are active, social birds that travel in busy flocks.
 They move through foliage picking insects off leaves and twigs, typically trading soft calls to stay in touch with each other.
 These are nimble birds that often hang upside down to forage, as chickadees do.
 Though they occur in large, stable flocks they tolerate intruders, sometimes roosting with other Bushtit flocks, huddling together on cold nights.
 Within these flocks, several pairs may nest simultaneously, and additional Bushtits beyond the mated pair often attend the nest and help raise the young.
 These helpers are usually adult males, a pattern that is rare in cooperatively nesting birds.
 Nesting Bushtits allow other individuals and even some other species near enough to their nest (without chasing them off) that they sometimes get away with stealing nest material.
 Breeding pairs stay together for several years.

 Bushtit populations are relatively stable, and they are common birds within their range that adjust well to suburbs.
 However, numbers slightly declined between 1966 and 2014, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 3.2 million, with 70% living in the U.S., 2% in Canada, and 27% in Mexico.
-They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+They rate an 11 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.

 Resident.
 Bushtits do not move south in winter, although individuals in mountains may move to lower altitudes during cold weather.

 Bushtits eat mostly small insects, and can be hard to attract to feeders.
 You can help make your yard inviting to them by planting native shrubs and small trees.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird